Teacher Education

 Criminal Background Check

-All students enrolling in courses that require clinical field experience hours at a K-12 school are required to successfully pass a criminal background check.
+All students enrolling in courses that require clinical field experience hours at a PK-12 school are required to successfully pass a criminal background check (CBC).
 Students are responsible for all fees.
-Criminal background checks are valid for two years or prior to enrolling in student teaching whichever comes first.
+Criminal background checks are valid for two years and must remain valid over the course of the entire semester.
+If a CBC would expire during a semester, the student must complete a renewal prior to reporting to the clinical placement.

 A “passed” background check is: